 Approximately 243 people live within the walls encompassing an area of around 0.9 square kilometres.

 The main entrance to Mdina, known as Mdina Gate or Vilhena Gate, is the first spectacular example of what to find beyond it.
-Designed by Charles Francois de Mondion, the Baroque style gate was named after Grand Master Antonio Manoel de Vilhena.
+Charles Francois de Mondion designed Mdina in it’s boutique style.

 Walking through the streets of Mdina, the architecture one will find is truly a once in a lifetime experience on one’s holiday in Malta.